All companies

 Billing UX : Self-serve plan selection and uncapped pay-as-you-go

-• In-portal plan selection — plans (Basic / Starter / Growth) are chosen self-serve from the billing page inside the Tavus developer portal; upgrade, downgrade, or cancel at any time.
+• In-portal plan selection — plans (Free / Starter / Builder / Growth / Business) are chosen self-serve from the pricing page (“Choose Starter”, “Choose Builder”, etc.) inside the Tavus developer portal; upgrade, downgrade, or cancel at any time.

 • Pay-as-you-go with no overage cap — once a plan’s included minutes are used, additional usage is billed at the stated per-minute rate and is “never paused, never throttled” — there is no hard stop or quota lockout.

-• Conversation transcripts & recordings — full transcripts are exposed on paid plans; conversation recordings are billed as a separate $0.03/min line item on Growth.
+• Conversation transcripts & recordings — full transcripts are exposed on paid plans; conversation recordings are billed as a separate $0.03/min line item on Growth and Business.

 • “Talk to us” / Enterprise sales link — Enterprise quotes, Startups & Grants credits, and academic-research access are all requested through the Enterprise “Talk to us” link rather than self-serve checkout.